What’s in this article

 MM2H Sarawak Programme

-The MM2H programme is primarily for those who wish to live anywhere in Malaysia with the exception of Sarawak and Sabah.
+The MM2H programme is primarily for those who wish to live anywhere in Malaysia except Sarawak and Sabah.

 For those who are looking to live in Sarawak, you have to apply for the MM2H Sarawak programme instead.
 Each application must have sponsorship from a local Sarawak citizen or permanent resident.

-Here are the requirements to the MM2H Sarawak programme:
+Here are the requirements for the MM2H Sarawak programme:

-Above 50 years old, unless you are 30 and above and requires long-term medical care in the country or have a child studying there.
+Above 50 years old, unless you are 30 and above and require long-term medical care in the country or have a child studying there.

 Single applicants need at least RM 7,000 of offshore monthly income or have a fixed deposit account of RM 100,000.
 After one year, individuals must maintain a minimum fixed deposit of RM 60,000.